germanfgv/firecrest-v2/docs/setup/arch/systems/README.md

 This means that FirecREST can be installed in any platform or infrastructure (cloud provider, VM, local system) with SSH access to the target system(s) configured.
 It doesn't need to be installed in the same VPN or VLAN of the system.

-> [!IMPORTANT]
+!!! info
-> FirecREST doesn't execute commands as `root` user or using `sudo` commands.
+    FirecREST doesn't execute commands as `root` user or using `sudo` commands.
 All commands are executed on behalf of the users using the users' credential.

 ## JWT to SSH Delegation